back to top

 Date:

-The print, electronic and web media have been flooded with various statements and suggesting the crux of a common theme that the Government of India should hold talks with Pakistan and Kashmiris (of course excluding two major regions of Jammu and ) to find a permanent solution to the Kashmir issue that often embroils into violence at regular intervals.
+The print, electronic and web media have been flooded with various statements and opinions suggesting the crux of a common theme that the Government of should hold talks with Pakistan and Kashmiris (of course excluding two major regions of Jammu and ) to find a permanent solution to the issue that often embroils into violence at regular intervals.

 Another suggestion mostly given is that India should talk to ‘all stakeholders' in Kashmir imbroglio.
 The recent visit to Kashmir of Union Home Minister Rajnath Singh has sent out the message that the Centre wants to talk to the people of the valley and to build an “emotional bond” with them.
 But most important question yet to be answered is— who truly represents the people of Kashmir?
 And of course; whom to talk to?

-Home Minister met about two dozen deputations including retired government officials and leaders of the travel and trade, but some section of civil society and trade representatives declined to meet.
+Home Minister met about two dozen deputations including retired government officials and leaders of the travel and tourism trade, but some section of civil society and trade representatives declined to meet.

 The sum and substance of those who met him contained one message — hold dialogue with “all stakeholders”.
 The indicative meaning of this new phrase ‘all stakeholders' refers to talking with Hurriyat.
 Even the senior coalition partner People's Democratic Party and main opposition party Conference want the Centre to talk to “all stakeholders”.
 In the present emerging scene where all Kashmir centric parties under ‘Radical Kashmir Doctrines' undisputedly pushing for the Centre to accept Kashmir as a political problem and not see it only through a development or security angles.